AidanHad26/clinical-trial-recruitment/README.md

 Because the information I am collecting comes from a public forum, I need to ensure that I am not violating the terms of service of the website to ensure that I have the right to use this data.
 In addition, I do not want to reveal the identity of any users without their explicit consent through my analysis or ouputs.

 2. **User Engagement**
 Because I am using an AI model to generate messages, if I were to send these messages to potential trial participants, I would like to be clear that I am using an AI model to do so and provide full transparency that I am looking to match them to a clinical trial.
-In addition, I'd like to ensure that the messages being send are respectful to the users.
+In addition, I'd like to ensure that the messages being sent are respectful to the users.